Intro - Proof of Space time

 Jackson Palmer - Product at @Adobe, creator of @dogecoin and a YouTuber - is a smart and savvy blockchain developer with a rare talent of articulating complex blockchain tech concepts in concise terms that non-technical people can understand.
-He recently discussed PoST and briefly mentioned Spacemesh in his weekly Crypto Weekly Youtube show.
-You can watch the segment here:
+He discussed PoST and briefly mentioned Spacemesh in his weekly Crypto Weekly Youtube show (unfortunately, the video has since been made private).

 Jackson gives two main arguments against PoST being a viable foundation for a permissionless blockchain consensus protocol.
 His first argument goes something like this:

 PoST will be susceptible to the same arms race that Bitcoin faces with ASIC because there’s still some work involved in the process of proving that space resources were allocated.

 It still comes down to proving that some work has been done….

 PoST thus may be a little more eco-friendly than PoW protocols, but not that much more…

 The first argument, that the work (computation) involved in the process of proving space means there is no significant energy waste reduction with PoST, compared to PoW, is flawed.
 In act, the ongoing computation and associated energy costs of PoST, in comparison to POW, are extremely low.
 Thus PoST, (at least as used in the Spacemesh Protocol), is significantly more eco-friendly than PoW.

 Creating a PoST commitment involves a one-time computational setup phase, but no ongoing 24/7 computation.
 Thus, it requires significantly less work to be performed than an entity demanding the constant solving of an expensive hash puzzle.

 The ratio between the energy wasted in PoST and the energy wasted in PoW approaches zero the longer a node participates in the consensus protocol.

 The next argument is that…